Heinrich event: Potential climatic fingerprint of Heinrich events

-The global extent of these records illustrates the dramatic impact of Heinrich events.
+The global extent of those records illustrates the dramatic impact of Heinrich events.

 Unusual Heinrich events

 H3 and H6 do not share such a convincing suite of Heinrich event symptoms as events H1, H2, H4, and H5, which has led some researchers to suggest that they are not true Heinrich events.
 That would make Gerard C. Bond's suggestion of Heinrich events fitting into a 7,000-year cycle ("Bond events") suspect.

 Several lines of evidence suggest that H3 and H6 were somehow different from the other events.